MicrosoftDocs/quantum-docs/articles/overview-resource-estimator-output-data.md

 ## Output parameters

-In Jupyter Notebook in VS Code, you can programmatically access the output data of the resource estimation report.
+The output data of the Resource Estimator is a report that is printed in the console and can be accessed programmatically.
 For example, the following code snippet shows how to access the resource estimation parameters.

 ```python
 result['job_params']